webrecorder/browsertrix/README.md

 ## Documentation

-The full docs for using, deplyoing and developing Browsertrix Cloud are available at: [https://docs.browsertrix.cloud](https://docs.browsertrix.cloud)
+The full docs for using, deploying and developing Browsertrix Cloud are available at: [https://docs.browsertrix.cloud](https://docs.browsertrix.cloud)

 ## Deployment